shrncr/ibm-watsonx-orchestrate-adk/docs/2_agents.md

-      description="A natural language definition of the agents role", role="A natural language definition of the agents role", goal="A natural language definition of the agents objective", instructions="A natural language definition of how the agent is to go about solving the problem", tools=[my_tool],
+      description="A natural language definition of the agents role", role="A natural language definition of the agents role", goal="A natural language definition of the agents objective", backstory="A natural language definition of the agents context, motivation and depth", instructions="A natural language definition of how the agent is to go about solving the problem", llm="watsonx/ibm/granite-3-8b-instruct",
+      tools=[my_tool],
    )